-- Collection of base freight data that will support an on-going regional freight planning function. - Support the data needs necessary for Blackhawk Hills & ECIA region to move towards the creation of a multimodal, intermodal freight component to the Regional Model. - The Regional Model will develop a commodity flow database for existing and future freight flows in an easy to use/accessible format.
-The model will include key modes, freight corridors, commodities, tonnage, value and O&D at regional,
+- Collected base freight data that will support an on-going regional freight planning function. - Supported the data needs necessary for Blackhawk Hills & ECIA region to move towards the creation of a multimodal, intermodal freight component to the Regional Model. - The Regional Model developed a commodity flow database for existing and future freight flows in an easy to use/accessible format.
+The model included key modes, freight corridors, commodities, tonnage, value and O&D at regional, state & national level.
+The model provided characteristics and magnitude of current freight activity volume, type, location. - Preparation of study reports that inventory, forecast, evaluate, and identify freight needs and challenges facing the Region is complete. - Developed solutions that address challenges and facilitate efficient freight movement within, to, from, and through the Region. - Benefit Cost analysis is done for three projects in the region.

-- state & national level.
-The model will provide characteristics and magnitude of current freight activity volume, type, location. - Preparation of study reports that inventory, forecast, evaluate, and identify freight needs and challenges facing the Region. - Development of solutions that address challenges and facilitate efficient freight movement within, to, from, and through the Region. - Evaluation of the costs and benefits of proposed solutions. - Prioritization of long, medium, and short-term improvements to improve freight movement. - Development of a regional consensus on the priority of freight-related programs and projects. - Inventory regional freight facilities and characteristics. - Improve overall freight flow within the study area.
+- Prioritized long, medium, and short-term improvements to improve freight movement. - Developed a regional consensus on the priority of freight-related programs and projects. - Inventory was developed for regional freight facilities and characteristics.